Moya Dyring: Career

 For several months in 1937 Dyring took charge of Heide, the home and garden of the art patrons John and Sunday Reed, at Bulleen, a suburb of Melbourne.
-Dyring became part of the artist community that developed around Heide, the Heide Circle and developed a strong friendship with Sunday Reed and with the artist Joy Hester.
-Dyring's husband, Sam Atyeo, had an affair with Sunday Reed and later Dyring had an affair with Sunday's husband John.
-Much of what is known about Dyring's life comes from her life-long letters to Sunday Reed.
+Dyring became part of the artist community that developed around Heide, the Heide Circle, and developed a strong friendship with Sunday Reed and with the artist Joy Hester.
+Dyring's husband, Sam Atyeo, had an affair with Sunday Reed and Dyring later had an affair with Sunday's husband John.
+Much of what is known about Dyring's life comes from her life-long correspondence with Sunday Reed.

-She had a successful solo exhibition at Riddell Gallery in Melbourne in June 1937.
+Drying had a successful solo exhibition at Riddell Gallery in Melbourne in June 1937.
 John and Sydney Reed purchased a work from this exhibition.

 In August 1937, Dyring embarked for Panama, then travelled to New York City.
 She disliked the work of contemporary American artists and sailed for France.
-In 1938 she was based in Paris, taking advantage of Atyeo's contacts within the avant-garde.
-She studied at the Académie Colarossi, the Académie de la Grande Chaumière and with Andre Lhote.
+In 1938, she was based in Paris, taking advantage of Atyeo's contacts within the avant-garde.
+She studied at the Académie Colarossi, the Académie de la Grande Chaumière and with André Lhote.

 In 1939, she and Atyeo set up house on a farm in Vence, France.
 Atyeo later accepted a commission in Dominica, West Indies, and left Dyring in Vence.
-At the outbreak of war she was evacuated back to Australia via South Africa, where she painted and tried to study tribal art.
+At the outbreak of war, she was evacuated back to Australia via South Africa, where she painted and tried to study tribal art.

-From Australia Dyring travelled to Dominica where she married Atyeo.
+From Australia, Dyring travelled to Dominica where she married Atyeo.
 Atyeo was offered work in the USA and Dyring followed him there.
 They were not happy and neither was painting.
-In 1946 Dyring returned alone to Paris and they divorced in 1950.
+In 1946, Dyring returned alone to Paris and they divorced in 1950.
 In Paris, she set up an apartment where she welcomed Australians and befriended a number of visiting Australian artists.
-The apartment became known at Chez Moya.
+The apartment became known as Chez Moya.

 In 1961, Dyring curated the Australian submission to the Paris Biennale.
 She returned to Australia five times (until 1963) and exhibited in several cities on each visit.

-She remained in contact with the Reeds right up until her death from Cancer in 1967 in Wimbledon, London.
+She remained in contact with the Reeds right up until her death from cancer in 1967, in Wimbledon, London.
 After her death, friends acquired a studio in the Cite International des arts in Paris, and the Art Gallery of New South Wales grants two-month tenancies to artists each year.